 In recent times, Formula E has drastically risen in popularity – be it for its eco-credentials or the exciting wheel-to-wheel action that occurs in every race.
 Established in 2014, the all-electric racing series is now in its sixth season.

-Having been granted World Championship status for the coming 2020/21 season and recognised by the Fédération Internationale de l’Automobile (FIA) as one of the highest levels of motorsport, it’s no surprise to learn that Formula E attracted over 411 million TV viewers worldwide during the 2018-19 season.
+Having been granted World Championship status for the coming 2020/21 season and recognised by the Fédération Internationale de l’Automobile (FIA) as one of the highest levels of motorsport, it’s no surprise to learn that Formula E attracted over 411 million TV viewers worldwide.

 To better understand the motorsport, we’ll explain everything you need to know about the race format, outline the current race calendar and even dive into the technology that powers a Formula E racecar.